 You miss Aaron as you were thinking of having someone close to you.
 You miss making love to him even though he was still in a relationship.
 What if he was completely single?
 Would that have changed the dynamics between the two of you?
 Yes.
 But he wasn’t.

-And had you stayed in LA, he would have gotten you pregnant and then he would act like a child all his life and blame you for all his troubles like he secretly blames all the women who has ever loved him.
+And had you stayed in LA, he would have gotten you pregnant and then he would act like a child all his life and blame you for all his troubles, like he secretly blames all the women who have ever loved him?

 It takes a victim to know a victim.